How to Find a Certified Divorce Financial Planner You Can Trust

 A CERTIFIED FINANCIAL PLANNER(TM) practitioner’s primary focus is on their client’s overall financial health.
 They are required to go through extensive initial, and on-going, training to learn about five fundamental areas of your financial life: Insurance, Investment, Estate, Retirement, and Tax Planning.
 They do not provide legal or tax advice but work closely with those professionals.
 To use an analogy, think of the Certified Financial Planner practitioner as the general health practitioner and the accountant or attorney are the respective specialist.
 A client might go to the general practitioner once in a while but usually finds an ongoing relationship is best in order to make sure changes in one’s life, or the market, are addressed immediately.

 A Certified Divorce Planner, or Divorce Financial Analyst, could be thought of as a specialist.
 While they are trained on the basics of retirement, insurance, and investment planning their primary training is focused on how to help their clients navigate the financial decisions of divorce.
 Like the general practitioner, they do not provide legal or tax advice.
 However unlike the general practitioner, once the event is over their relationship with the client ends.

-How then do you determine which professional is best suited to help you?
+How then do you determine which financial planner is best suited to help you?